 Of course yes.
 Apple promised to build H.264 into QuickTime media architecture just like other QuickTime video codecs.
 So developers can use QuickTime APIs to add H.264 encoding and decoding capabilities to their programs.
 For example, SlideShare, and many other programs that utilize the QuickTime architecture can use the H.264 support in QuickTime 7 and higher versions.

 3. Does H.264 require special hardware?

 This is a question that should have been asked 10 years ago.
 As for now, modern devices surely meet its hardware requirements as it is a universal standard codec in our digital life.
 And an Internet-sized content at 40kbps - 300kbps runs on the most basic of processors, like those in smartphones and consumer-level computers.

 4. What is the relationship between H.264 and the new standards for HD DVDs?

 The new standards for HD DVDs include H.264 after it was released.
 Now 3 codecs can be used in HD DVDs – VC1, H.264/MPEG-4 AVC, and H.262/MPEG-2 Part 2.

 5. Is H.264 the same as MP4?

-As mentioned above that H.264 is a video coding standard that is used to define the coding scheme of a video.
+As mentioned above, H.264 is a video coding standard that is used to define the coding scheme of a video.
 And MP4 usually refers to a video format or format container.
 MP4 and most other video formats (MOV, AVCHD, MKV, AVI, FLV, etc.) support H.264 video codec.